-The Company will draw up a draft National Electricity Transmission System outage plan covering the period Years 2 to 5 ahead and The Company will notify each Generator, Interconnector Owner, Restoration Contractor (as provided for in OC2.3.1(f)) and Network Operator in writing of those aspects of the plan which may operationally affect such Generator (other than those aspects which may operationally affect Embedded Small Power Stations or Embedded Medium Power Stations) unless they are Restoration Contractors (as provided for in OC2.3.1(f)), Interconnector Owner or Network Operator.
-The Company will also indicate where a need may exist to issue other operational instructions or notifications (including but not limited to the requirement for the arming of an Operational Intertripping scheme) or Emergency Instructions to Users in accordance with BC2 to allow the security of the National Electricity Transmission System to be maintained within the Licence Standards.
+The Company shall draw up a draft NETS outage plan for Years 2-5 and notify each User of those aspects of the plan which may affect that User.
+The Company shall also indicate where a need may exist to issue other relevant operational instructions or notifications (including but not limited to the requirement for the arming of an Operational Intertripping scheme) or Emergency Instructions to Users in accordance with BC2 to retain the necessary security of the NETS.

-OC2.4.1.3.3 Operational Planning Phase - Planning for Financial Year 1 ahead
+OC2.3.1.4 Operational Planning Phase - Planning for Year 1 Ahead

-Each calendar year, The Company shall update the draft National Electricity Transmission System outage plan prepared under OC2.4.1.3.2 above and shall in addition take into account outages required as a result of maintenance work.
+Each calendar year, The Company shall update the draft NETS outage plan prepared under OC2.3.1.3 taking into account outages required for maintenance work.